Child protection training

 - read the Child Protection Policy Guidelines: Responding to and reporting students at risk of harm

-- participate in an induction or child protection awareness training on these procedures (login required).
+- participate in an induction or child protection awareness training on these procedures (login required) or the external version.

 Training reinforces staff roles and responsibilities in supporting students, as well as responding to and reporting suspected risk of harm concerns.